 Some data suggest that serum tears and amniotic membrane treatments may help improve the epithelial stem cells functionality.

 If conservative measures fail, surgeons consider a corneal epithelial stem cell transplant or a prosthetic cornea.
 Both have their own separate risk profiles.

 What is a corneal epithelial stem cell transplant?

 In corneal epithelial stem cell transplants, corneal epithelial stem cells are taken from another cornea and are transplanted into the patient’s diseased cornea.
-If only one of the patient’s eyes need the transplant, some stem cells may be taken from the patient’s good eye and transplanted to the bad eye.
+If only one of the patient’s eyes needs the transplant, some stem cells may be taken from the patient’s good eye and transplanted to the bad eye.
 Alternatively, the stem cells can be taken from a living related donor or from an organ donor who has passed away.
 The advantage of having the cells come from a living related donor is that there is less chance of rejection.